Why does Singapore’s carrot cake have no carrots and no cake?

 What Is Singapore Carrot Cake?

-Singapore carrot cake — known locally as chai tow kway (菜头粿) in Hokkien — is a savoury stir-fried dish made from steamed blocks of white radish (daikon) and rice flour, cut into cubes and fried with eggs, preserved radish, garlic and spring onions.
+Singapore carrot cake — known locally as chye tow kway (菜头粿) — is a savoury stir-fried dish made from steamed blocks of white radish (daikon).

 The “cake” refers to the steamed radish and rice flour block — so the best way to perhaps explain it in my own words is Fried Radish Dish.